matthieugomez/regife/README.md

  ife p30, f(loading_state=state factor_year=year)  d(2)
  ```

 - By default, `ife` demeans the variable (accross the whole sample) and estimates a factor model on the residuals.
-If you want to estimate a `pca`, you probably want to demean the variable with respect to id and/or time.
+If you want to estimate a PCA, you probably want to demean the variable with respect to id and/or time.
 To do so, use the option `absorb`.

  ```